Key Takeaway

 How GLP-1 Medication Affects Your Digestion

-Before we talk about specific foods, it helps to understand what is happening inside your body.
+Before we talk about specific GLP-1 meals, it helps to understand what is happening inside your body.
 GLP-1 receptor agonists like semaglutide and tirzepatide mimic a natural hormone that your gut produces after eating.
-This hormone tells your brain you are full, slows the speed at which food leaves your stomach, and helps regulate blood sugar.
+This hormone tells your brain you're full, slows the speed at which food leaves your stomach, and helps regulate blood sugar and blood pressure.

 During your first week, your body is learning to respond to higher-than-normal levels of this signaling.
 The result is often dramatic appetite reduction, slower digestion, and for some patients, temporary nausea or bloating.
-Your food choices during this window directly influence how smoothly you adjust.
+Your food intake during this window directly influences how smoothly you adjust.

-If there is one thing you take away from this article, let it be this: protein must come first at every meal during your first week on GLP-1.
+If there's one thing you take away from this article, let it be this: protein fiber combinations must come first at every meal during your first week on GLP-1.
 Here is why.

 When your appetite drops significantly, you eat less food overall.
 If those smaller meals are mostly carbohydrates or fats, your body will start breaking down muscle tissue for the amino acids it needs.
-This leads to the "skinny fat" outcome that nobody wants.
+This leads to the unwanted loss of lean body weight that nobody wants.
 Protein protects your muscles, keeps your metabolism active, and actually helps you feel more satisfied on less food.
-GLP-1 diet muscle preservation
+Adding fiber-rich vegetables and whole grains supports digestion and helps manage blood sugar levels throughout the day.

 How Much Protein Do You Need?

 This may sound like a lot, especially when your appetite is low.
 Breaking it into five or six mini-meals makes it manageable.
-A protein shake can also help you hit your target without forcing yourself to eat when you are not hungry. protein shakes GLP-1
+A protein shake can also help you hit your target without forcing yourself to eat when you aren't hungry.

 Foods That Work Well During Week One